education.vic.gov.au

 The school reviewer also completes an assessment of the school’s compliance with the Curriculum and Student Learning Minimum Standard.
 Compliance with the other Minimum Standards for registered schools is assessed separately through the Minimum Standards Compliance Assessment conducted by the department’s Operational Policy, School Engagement and Compliance Division (OPSEC).
 Refer to Minimum Standards and School Registration for more information.

-The school review and review report must be comprehensive and cover all campuses of a school, including any flexible learning campuses.
+The school review covers all campuses of a school, including any flexible learning campuses.

 Relevant legislation